Prevent Mold and Musty Odors with Helitech’s Basement & Crawl Space Dehumidifier

 Studies have shown that as much as 50% of the air in your home comes up from your basement or crawlspace.
 That air is usually higher in moisture and carries with it a variety of allergens and musty odors.
 If the conditions linger above 60% relative humidity for an extended period, it stimulates mold, mildew, and bacteria growth.

-First off, every basement should have a Hydrabreeze dehumidification system because over 50% of the air in the main living area of your home actually comes up from your basement … this is called the stack effect.
+First off, every basement should have a dehumidification system because over 50% of the air in the main living area of your home actually comes up from your basement … this is called the stack effect.

 The stack effect is the movement of warm, dry air rising and escaping through the floors of your home, and the cooler, damp air finding its way into the lower levels to equalize pressure.
-Ultimately, whatever air is below your home is also inside the main living space and thus, the air you and your family breathes.
+Ultimately, whatever air is below your home is also inside the main living space and thus, the air you and your family breathe.

 This stack effect contributes to:

 - Among other poor indoor air quality issues.

 Why You Need a Dehumidifier for Your Basement and Crawl Space

 You might not think about it very often, especially if you only go into your basement occasionally to do the laundry or if the tornado siren goes off.
 It’s just the basement.
 It couldn’t possibly affect the rest of the house.

 The cool surface temperatures of the ground under your basement can create a micro-environment where the relative humidity of the air reaches its saturation point and condensation can occur.
 As a result, there is excess moisture which can support mold and microbial growth, causing the musty odor most people associate with a basement.